openmindculture/kleiderordnung-berlin/README.md

 Diese E-Mail wurde von einem Kontaktformular von [_site_title] ([_site_url]) gesendet
 ```

+#### Instagram Feed via Juicer

+- Known issues: occasional "juicer error" when using on localhost instead of configured domain or pseduo-public domain like browserstack's bs-local.com
+- account / API at juicer.io

 ### Localization

 The site is provided in a German and an English language version using the Polylang plugin.